vasylcf/ImageBind-LoRA/README.md

 **example explanation**: The `dreambooth` dataset contains the classes dog3, dog5, and dog8.
 Since the original ImageBind model was not trained on some arbitrary number-naming scheme, it matches the wrong images with dog8 and dog5.
-However, the LoRA fine-tuned model successfully separates the 3 dog classes, indicating it was successfully fine-tuned on the toy dataset without destroying the ImageBind embeddings.
+However, the LoRA fine-tuned model separates the 3 dog classes, indicating it was successfully adapted to the toy dataset without destroying the ImageBind embeddings.

 ## Fine-tuning